ANUJT65/bharatkelaadlokenaam/README.md

   - **PPT:** Minimal impact (pre-downloaded).

 ---
+## **Plan part 2 : Enagement Enhancer Module**
+- SO After live stream teacher will upload the lecture  where azure cdn and engagement enhancer module will come to play

+## **Advantages of Azure CDN for Remote Education for downloading of video/playback of video**

+1. **Global Reach:** Efficient content delivery worldwide, including remote areas.
+2. **Low Latency:** Reduces delays and buffering, providing smooth access to educational content.
+3. **Scalability:** Supports large traffic volumes and spikes.
+4. **High Availability:** Ensures reliable access to resources with minimal downtime.
+5. **Cost Efficiency:** Lowers bandwidth and infrastructure costs.

 ## **AI-Generated Resources**

 Our platform includes advanced AI-generated resources to enhance the educational experience:

-1. **Multiple Choice Questions (MCQs):** Adaptive MCQs generated based on lecture content, increasing in difficulty as the user progresses.
+1. **Adaptive MCQS Which track Engagement throughout the videos:** Adaptive MCQs generated based on lecture content, increasing in difficulty as the user progresses.
 2. **AI-Generated Notes:** Real-time note generation based on the ongoing lecture.
 3. **AI-Generated Flow Diagrams and Process Flows:** Summarized and generated using nodes and connections for clear visualizations.
 4. **Doubt Solving Chatbot:** RAG-based chatbot for addressing questions related to lecture content.
 5. **Image Visualizations:** AI-generated visualizations to support lecture content understanding.

 ### **Previous Methodology**